Atarity/diy-synths/about.md

 Not all projects in the database are synthesizers: there are also arpeggiators, sequencers, MIDI controllers, and more.
 Almost all devices are **standalone** units, meaning they have their own power supply and don’t require external control voltage to function.

 ## How to submit a design?
 Write about it in the repo [discussions](https://github.com/Atarity/diy-synths/discussions).
 Or make a [repo](https://github.com/Atarity/diy-synths) fork, create a file in the `_posts/` directory then submit a PR.
-Maybe I'll make a form for this later.
+Maybe I'll make a form for submission later.
 But not today 😀.

 ## How to report a mistake or suggest an edit?
 [Create an issue](https://github.com/Atarity/diy-synths/issues), or submit a PR right away if you're confident.

 {% include comments.html %}